 UTIs, or Urinary Tract Infections, can be very painful for dogs, and potentially dangerous, but is treatable.

-Symptoms of UTI include difficulty and (or) bleeding while urinating and constant licking of the privates.
+Symptoms of UTI in dogs include difficulty and (or) bleeding while urinating and constant licking of the privates.
 Older female dogs and dogs with diabetes mellitus are more likely to develop a UTI, but it can affect the general population as well.
+Dog UTI treatment is accessible and can help the dog in the long run.

 What causes urinary tract infection in dogs?